-2.4.4 CONTRACTED SERVICES
+2.2.4 CONTRACTED SERVICES

 This item consists of work not carried out by the participants in the project, which is necessary for the project's progress.
-Publication costs of up to ISK 500,000 can be applied for during the project period under this item.
 All expenses due to contracted services shall be itemized in the correct field in the electronic application form.
 Tenders for contracted services shall accompany the application.

 It is not possible to apply for financing of overhead expenses and facilities in relation to contracted services.

-2.4.5 Overhead expenses and facilities
+2.2.5 PUBLICATION EXPENSES